Shopping Cart

 Hey, Camp Fans!

-Thanks again for your submission, Koda.
-We’re happy to hear about your good times!
-For anyone else interested in Camp Leelanau, you can check it out right here.
+Thanks again for your submission, Sophie!
+It’s great to hear that you are so driven to learn!
+I hope you have a great time next year at Sjolunden.
+To anyone else interested in Sjolunden Swedish Language Village, you can check it out right here.
 As always, thanks for reading!

 - John